 At Finix, you have the flexibility to choose which method works best for you and your merchants.

-Benefits of pass-through fees
+Benefits of common fees

 The benefit of allowing your merchants to charge these fees is that it helps you save them money.
 In turn, it makes your product or service more valuable to them and increases brand loyalty.